-“We know money matters and mental health are often related and that one can adversely affect the other, and what we understand so far shows that people experiencing mental ill health have worse financial outcomes.
-It’s not surprising that, with a decreasing but still powerful dual stigma around financial difficulty and mental ill health, there are many barriers for people to overcome in getting help.”
+“We know money matters and mental health are often related and that one can adversely affect the other, and what we understand so far shows that people experiencing mental ill-health have worse financial outcomes.
+It’s not surprising that, with a decreasing but still powerful dual stigma around the financial difficulty and mental ill-health, there are many barriers for people to overcome in getting help.”

 The information shown in this article was correct at the time of publication.
 Articles are not routinely reviewed and as such are not updated.
 Please be aware of the facts, circumstances or legal position may change after publication of the article.